Can conference organizers get evaluative feedback on the long-term outcomes of their events? Check out The Reminder and find out!

 When I run a Personal Introspective at the end of a peer conference, I often add the ALTM exercise to provide a personal “tickler” reminder of the changes participants decide to make.

-The Reminder To modify ALTM to incorporate long-term feedback, add the following to the envelope supplied to each participant:
+To modify ALTM to incorporate long-term feedback, add the following to the envelope supplied to each participant:

 A stamped envelope addressed to the conference organizers.